Ecology 3.1a - Tree canopy - Public open space

 # Summary

-Better practice is awarded where at least 30% tree canopy coverage is demonstrated across all public open space areas, using mature canopy projections and appropriate species selection.
+Awarded where at least 30% tree canopy coverage is demonstrated across all public open space areas, using mature canopy projections and appropriate species selection.

-Excellence is awarded where at least 40% tree canopy coverage is demonstrated across all public open space areas, using mature canopy projections and appropriate species selection.
+Awarded where at least 40% tree canopy coverage is demonstrated across all public open space areas, using mature canopy projections and appropriate species selection.

 Applicants should note that canopy coverage targets may vary between councils and across different areas within a municipality, as outlined in local Urban Forest Strategies.
 Designs should reflect these local requirements while aiming to maximise shade, cooling, and ecological benefits.